dokan-dev/dokany/README.md

 Because the original [Dokan](http://dokan-dev.net/en/docs/) project is no longer maintained.

-Because other forks like [DokanX](https://github.com/BenjaminKim/dokanx) has undesired changes or not really maintained.
+Because other forks like [DokanX](https://github.com/BenjaminKim/dokanx) have undesired changes or are not really maintained.

 **Signed x86 / x64 drivers** are provided at each release.